Meenakshi2604/illusion/README.md

 - Voice assistant
 - Dark mode

-## Requirements

-- Works on all Android phones
-- Android API level should be above 21
-- Must require a good microphone, speaker and camera
-- Does not require Internet connectivity

 ## How to use

 Home-page acts as the common page from which the user directs the control to any other tab.
 The home-page takes the user to four different tabs namely: Help me see, Help me speak, Help me hear and Settings.